 Fog has always been a problem for time-of-flight systems because fog has a way of scattering light.
 Light sent into fog is deflected, and when the light returns to the sensors, it comes back late at unexpected angles.
 With high-frequency systems, however, the phase shift is larger relative to the frequency of the signal, and scattered light signals that arrive over different paths cancel each other out.
 This makes it much easier to isolate the true signal, according to preliminary research conducted at Columbia University and the University of Wisconsin.

 As technology continues to improve, self-driving cars are getting closer to taking over the roads.
 Evolving regulations and the law are developing at a slower rate than the technology, leaving many to wonder how accidents and injuries will be handled when cars can drive themselves.

 If you or someone you love has been injured in a car accident, you know how hard it can be to get back on your feet.
 Let the experienced Cherry Hill car accident lawyers at Williams Cedar handle your legal issues so that you can focus on your recovery and begin moving forward again.
 To schedule a free, confidential consultation, call us today at 856-874-7500, or contact us online.

-With offices located in Philadelphia and Cherry Hill, New Jersey, we represent people injured in car accidents throughout Pennsylvania, southern New Jersey, and nationwide.
+With offices located in Philadelphia and Haddonfield, New Jersey, we represent people injured in car accidents throughout Pennsylvania, southern New Jersey, and nationwide.